-2 3 4 Figure ES-1.
-Maps showing inundation for 24-, 36-, 77-, and 108-inch total water level scenarios (above mean higher high water (MHHW)).
-3 5 6 7 Figure 1-1.
-The City of Alameda will position itself as a leader in GHG reduction (i.e., "mitigation") and adaptation planning to meet both global and local goals.
-Credit: Climate-Safe Infrastructure Working Group (CSIWG) 2018 9 8 Figure 1-2.
-GHG reduction and adaptation co-benefits. .10 9 Figure 2-1.
-CARP development process .16 10 Figure 3-1.
-Alameda's 2015 and 2020 BAU emissions by sector .
-22 11 Figure 3-2.
-GHG emissions, goals, and reductions by sector: 2005-2050. .24 12 13 Figure 3-3.
-Alameda's 2020 GHG emissions projections, including impacts from already committed to actions. .
-26 14 15 Figure 3-4.
-Alameda's 2030 BAU GHG emissions projection, already committed to actions, new actions, and goal. .27 16 17 Figure 3-5.
-Alameda's 2050 BAU GHG emissions projection, already committed to actions, new actions, and goal. .27 18 Figure 3-6.
-Alameda's consumption-based GHG inventory (Jones and Kammen, 2015) .
-44 19 20 Figure 4-1.
-Image depicting total water level as a combination of sea level rise and storm surge (Credit: ART, San Francisco BCDC) .
-53 21 22 Figure 4-2.
+Figure ES-1.
+Maps showing inundation for 24-, 36-, 77-, and 108-inch total water level scenarios (above mean higher high water)x Figure 1-1.
+The City of Alameda will position itself as a leader in adopting the Climate Safe Path of GHG reduction (i.e., "mitigation") and adaptation planning shown above to meet both global and local goals.
+Following this path means working to limit global climate impacts while addressing those impacts that are experienced locally.
+Credit: CSIWG (2018).
+Figure 1-2.
+GHG reduction and adaptation strategies and actions that have co-benefits Figure 2-1.
+CARP development process Figure 3-1.
+Alameda's 2015 and 2020 BAU emissions by sector (MTCO2e).
+Figure 3-2.
+GHG emissions, goals, and reductions by sector: 2005-2030 Figure 3-3.
+Alameda's 2020 GHG emissions projections, including impacts from already committed to actions.
+Figure 3-4.
+Alameda's 2030 BAU GHG emissions projection, already committed to actions, new actions, and goal Figure 3-5.
+Alameda's consumption-based GHG inventory (Jones and Kammen, 2015) Figure 4-1.
+Image depicting total water level as a combination of sea level rise and storm surge (Credit: ART, San Francisco BCDC)4 Figure 4-2.
 Maps depicting inundation for MHHW + 24-, 36-, 77-, and 108-inch total water level scenarios.
-Bay Farm Island is shown below. .
-54 23 24 25 Figure 4-3.
-Conceptual diagram of the relationship between sea level rise and groundwater, highlighting the potential for flooding and inundation to occur in shallow areas that are not hydrologically connected to the ocean (Habel et al., 2017). .56 26 27 Figure 4-4.
+Bay Farm Island is shown below5 Figure 4-3.
+Conceptual diagram of the relationship between sea level rise and groundwater, highlighting the potential for flooding and inundation to occur in shallow areas that are not hydrologically connected to the ocean (Habel et al., 2017)5 Figure 4-4.
 Modeled surface flooding in Alameda for a 25-year storm event.
-Results were filtered to show only locations with modeled flood depths of greater than 0.5 feet above street level .57 28 Figure 4-5.
+Results were filtered to show only locations with modeled flood depths of greater than 0.5 feet above street level.
+The points shown on this map reflect model node locations and do not represent actual locations of flooding.
+These nodes were used to roughly identify areas of elevated surface flood risk Figure 4-5.
 Liquefaction susceptibility in Alameda.
-Data from USGS (2006). .59 29 30 Figure 4-6.
-Graphic depicting the relationship among vulnerability assessment components and overall vulnerability .61 31 Figure 4-7.
-Social vulnerability index for City of Alameda. .
-64 32 Figure 4-8.
-Map showing the areas of location-based priority flooding on Alameda Island .
-68 33 Figure 4-9.
-Map showing the areas of location-based priority flooding on Bay Farm Island .
-69 34 35 36 Figure 4-10.
+Data from USGS (2006)5 Figure 4-6.
+Graphic depicting the relationship among vulnerability assessment components and overall vulnerability5 Figure 4-7.
+Map showing the areas of location-based priority flooding on Alameda Island6 Figure 4-8.
+Map showing the areas of location-based priority flooding on Bay Farm Island6 Figure 4-9.
+Social vulnerability index for City of Alameda6 Figure 4-10.
 Map showing the location of important assets in Alameda defined as having critical recovery priority in the 2016 Local Hazard Mitigation Plan.
-These assets are shown relative to several total water level scenarios to show the range of exposure. .
-98 37 38 39 Figure 4-11.
+These assets are shown relative to several total water level scenarios to show the range of exposure9 Figure 4-11.
 Map showing the location of important assets on Bay Farm Island defined as having critical recovery priority in the 2016 Local Hazard Mitigation Plan.
-These assets are shown relative to several total water level scenarios to show the range of exposure. .
-99 40 Figure 4-12.
-Conceptual map for land exterior to the perimeter levee at Alameda Point 108 41 Figure 5-1.
-2030 sea level rise only (\$1,081 million) with a 100-year storm (\$2,610 million) 125
+These assets are shown relative to several total water level scenarios to show the range of exposure.
+Figure 4-12.
+Conceptual map for land exterior to the perimeter levee at Alameda Point10 Figure 5-1.
+2030 sea level rise only (\$1,081 million) with a 100-year storm (\$2,610 million)